retico-team/.github/profile/README.md

 ## Research with Retico

+The Quality and Usability Lab at Technische Universität Berlin

+**Research that uses Retico**

+Michael, T. (2023).
+[Simulating Conversations for the Prediction of Speech Quality](https://depositonce.tu-berlin.de/items/bd35be30-6add-4712-b763-d31b44f84284).
+Springer International Publishing AG.

+Thilo Michael.
+2020.
+Retico: [An incremental framework for spoken dialogue systems](https://aclanthology.org/2020.sigdial-1.6/).
+In Proceedings of the 21th Annual Meeting of the Special Interest Group on Discourse and Dialogue, pages 49–52, 1st virtual meeting.
+Association for Computational Linguistics.

+Thilo Michael and Sebastian Möller.
+2020.
+[Simulating Turn-Taking in Conversations with Delayed Transmission](https://aclanthology.org/2020.sigdial-1.20/).
+In Proceedings of the 21th Annual Meeting of the Special Interest Group on Discourse and Dialogue, pages 157–161, 1st virtual meeting.
+Association for Computational Linguistics.

 ### Speech, Language and Interactive Machines Lab at Boise State University

 The SLIM Lab maintains many of the module repositories in `retico-team`.